chapel-lang/chapel/util/build_configs/cray-internal/README.md

 Chapel package; copy and rename the main script `chapel_package-cray.bash` from here to the new subdir; edit that file; and go from there, copy-editing additional files from this directory as needed.
 When appropriate, add to the existing `package-*.bash` support files in the parent directory.
+Finally, copy-edit the `.gitignore` file from here to the new subdir.

 ### Files in this directory:

 * chapel_build.bash:
   Example high-level wrapper script to run a complete Chapel build from source and create a Cray-compatible Chapel RPM.
+Run with "-h" option for Help.

 * chapel_package-cray.bash:
   The primary script to build a Chapel RPM in this subdirectory.
+  Run with "-h" option for Help.

+* common.bash: Cray-module-specific bash code snippets.
+  See for example chapel_package-cray.bash.

-* generate-*.bash:
+* generate-\*.bash:
   Scripts to generate various files used in Cray RPMs.
   - generate-dev-releaseinfo.bash: Release_info is a human readable text file found in Cray software releases.
 This generater produces a release_info file suitable as a draft